dataprecog/dataprecog/README.md

 ### Hi there 👋

+This is where I store my open-source projects.

+If you have a job offer, feel free to drop me an email: info@dataprecog.com

+Or visit my website: www.dataprecog.com

 <!--
 **dataprecog/dataprecog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.